Making Social Media Work for Your School

 For recruiting

 Social media is all about convincing your fan base to promote the school with their friends.
-You want to have the 500 friends of your school sharing photos and stories about your school with their friends who in turn share them with their friends.
+You want to have the 500 friends of your school sharing photos and stories about your school with their friends, who in turn share them with their friends.
 You have heard the expression 'going viral'.
-That's when a story or photo or video gets shared rapidly all over the place.
-Most of the time that applies to a major event such as a disaster.
-But it can work in a positive manner for marketing your school too.
+That's when a story, photo, or video gets shared rapidly everywhere.
+Most of the time, that applies to a major event such as a disaster.
+But it can work positively for marketing your school, too.
 And, as you probably have discovered, your Generation Y audience will believe what their friends tell me more than they will trust other sources of information.

-This sharing and viral marketing approach can work to your advantage in a school situation too.
+This sharing and viral marketing approach can also work to your advantage in a school situation.
 The trick is trying to figure out what your fan base really likes.
-What pushes their buttons.
-What resonates with them.
-Let's look at a couple of things schools do all the time which will get your school talked about positively and drive traffic to your social media sites and ultimately your website.
+What pushes their buttons?
+What resonates with them?
+Let's look at a couple of things schools do all the time which will get your school talked about positively and drive traffic to your social media sites and, ultimately, your website.

 Using photos to sell your school

-Schools have plenty of events to choose from because there is always something going on during the academic year.
+Schools have plenty of events to choose from because something is always happening during the academic year.
 The secret to using events as part of your marketing strategy is to get great photos of them.
 The secret to great photos is to have a photographer with a keen eye.
-Interestingly enough that photographer with the keen eye is often a student.
-Encourage your students to snap those great shots which will elicit a "Wow!" or "What a wonderful idea!" when you post them on Facebook.
+Interestingly enough, a photographer with a keen eye is often a student.
+Encourage your students to snap those great shots, which will elicit a "Wow!" or "What a wonderful idea!" when you post them on Facebook.

-Shots of your equestrian, swimming, skiing and squash programs can convey excitement as well as display the breadth and depth of your athletics department offerings.
-Many parents don't realize that sports are an integral part of a private school education.
-Not just a frill easily cut when budgets get tight.
-The minute your prospective parents think "I want my child to be part of that!" your marketing program has done its job.
+Shots of your equestrian, swimming, skiing, and squash programs can convey excitement and display the breadth and depth of your athletics department offerings.
+Many parents don't realize that sports are integral to a private school education.
+It's not just a frill easily cut when budgets get tight.
+The minute your prospective parents think, "I want my child to be part of that!" your marketing program has done its job.

-Facebook lets you create photo albums.
-Lots of them.
+Facebook lets you create photo albums—lots of them.
 Choose your photos carefully.
-Try to create albums which have a theme.
+Try to create albums that have a theme.
 A jumble of photos is confusing and blurs your message.
-Use your old grade 7 journalism essay writing strategy of asking the Who?
+Use your old grade 7 journalism essay writing strategy of asking, Who?
 What?
 Where?
 When?
 Why? questions to develop really good photo albums on Facebook.

 Who?
 Who is in the photos?
 Label them.